0x4447/0x4447-cli-node-pretzel/README.md

 }
 ```

-We also wanted to make sure the source code is a simple to understand as possible.
+We also wanted to make the source code as simple to understand as possible.
 If you check the `index.js` file you'll see what we mean – use it, modify it, learn from it.

 # How to Install